 The modular structure of the CSSRS enables the extraction of two binary (yes/no) variables: a general risk of suicide (participants who met the criterion of the first part of the scale, that is answering “yes” to item 2) and a high risk of suicide (a sub-group of participants at suicide risk who also responded “yes” to at least one of the items in the second part of the scale).
 The total sum score of the “yes” answers to all six items serves as another indication for the severity of the suicide risk.
 In this study, the total score of the CSSRS was positively correlated with all the examined risk factors (Table A) and especially with depression (r = 0.46), thus indicating a high convergent validity of the scale (for further details on the convergent validity of the various scales, see the Supplementary Information).

 Major Depressive Disorder (MDD).
-Major depression was measured using the Patient Health Questionnaire-9 (PHQ-9) (Kroenke, Spitzer, & Williams, 2001), a nine- items scale, that targets the nine symptoms of depression described in the DSM.
+Major depression was measured using the Patient Health Questionnaire-9 (PHQ-9) (Kroenke, Spitzer, & Williams, 2001), a nine-item scale that targets the nine symptoms of depression described in the DSM.
 Each item (symptom) is scored from 0 to 3 (not at all, several days, more than half the days, and nearly every day).
 The scale can be used both as a continuous measure (range = 0 - 27) that measures the severity of the depression and as a dichotomous measure to estimate the presence of depression (yes/no).
 The dichotomous cut-off point for the presence of depression corresponds with the DSM criteria and can be calculated when five or more symptoms receive a score of at least “more than half the days” and when these symptoms include one of the two key symptoms of depression: low interest and depressed mood (Spitzer, Kroenke, & Williams, 1999).
 Given its well-established validity and high sensitivity and specificity, the PHQ-9 is preferred over all other screening tools for depression (El-Den, Chen, Gan, Wong, & O’Reilly, 2018).
 The internal consistency of the scale in the current sample was high (α = .90) and the correlation with suicide total scores was high (r = 0.46).

 Generalized Anxiety Disorder (GAD).
 GAD was measured using a well-established, seven-item scale named GAD-7.
 Each item, scored from 0 to 3 (not at all, several days, more than half the days, and nearly every day), targets one of the seven symptoms of the disorder.
 The total score of the scale (range 0 – 21) serves as an indication for both the existence and the severity of the disorder.
 According to the developers, the cutoff point for GAD is set to 10 points or higher (Spitzer, Kroenke, Williams, & Löwe, 2006).
 The internal consistency of the scale in the current sample was high (α = .92).
 The evidenced comorbidity between GAD and major depression as indicated in a bivariate Pearson, was very high (r = 0.76).